 e.
 Voice a negative opinion about your current business, it will sound like sour grapes and it is ugly.
 Just don’t.

 f.
-Serve the internet at work for your own pleasure, even if that is what you have always done…Your internet usage may be monitored by IT, any policy breaches may result in dismissal, which in itself may jeopardise your new job….Be really careful with this one.
+Surf the internet at work for your own pleasure, even if that is what you have always done…Your internet usage may be monitored by IT, any policy breaches may result in dismissal, which in itself may jeopardise your new job….Be really careful with this one.

 g.
 Steal / borrow stationery for use at home (as in above, it could have nasty consequences).